GameStop key players tell US lawmakers no manipulation - RFI

 "The idea that I used social media to promote GameStop stock to unwitting investors and influence the market is preposterous," said Gill.

-Gill, known as Roaring Kitty online, also denied manipulation at the hearing, which was titled "Game Stopped?
+Gill, who is also a YouTube star known on the platform as Roaring Kitty, was the lone amateur trader at the hearing, which was titled "Game Stopped?
 Who Wins and Loses When Short Sellers, Social Media, and Retail Investors Collide."

 Gabriel Plotkin, founder and chief investment officer at Melvin Capital Management, said in his testimony that the fund did not manipulate trading.